ManuelM512/HowFarAmI/README.md

    Be careful with the accents!
 If your pasted link has accents, it won't work.
 Sorry!
    You need to copy it without accents, probably the best way is to do right-click over the link you want and then the option that says something along the lines of "copy the link...".
 2. This process can take some time depending on the number of pages between the starting and target links.
-   To make not-so-long tests, it's advised to choice a target link that you had got surfing between links from the starting one.
+   To make not-so-long tests, it's advised to choose a target link that you had got surfing between links from the starting one.
 Two or three pages between one and the other sounds like a nice try!

 ## Decisions made

 **Q.** Why a dictionary?<br>
-**A.** It provided me with the capability of asking if the link was already visited in O(1), while also being a not-so-traditinal way of implementing a kind of BFS, so it seemed fun.
+**A.** It provided me with the capability of asking if the link was already visited in O(1), while also being a non-traditinal way of implementing a kind of BFS, so it seemed fun.
 I thought of it as a challenge, and in a way, like the implementation of heap-sort in a list, instead of a tree.

 **Q.** Is it really necessary a list?<br>